pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

 the core.

 The result is that every literal in a proof carries a complete, machine-readable description of its resolved configuration.
-The planner and printer can read this directly — there is no need to re-derive "which USE flags were active" after the fact.
+The orderer and printer can read this directly — there is no need to re-derive "which USE flags were active" after the fact.